20 Best Trap Workout and Exercises for Mass and Strength

 The barbell upright row is an excellent exercise to build huge Trapezius muscles and create that deltopectoral separation.

-Upright rows along with shrugs create massive traps.
+Upright rows, along with shrugs, create massive traps.
 It can be done with both narrow grips and wider ones.

-• The narrow grip focuses on the trapezius, and the wider focuses on the entire shoulder girdle.
+• The narrow grip focuses on the trapezius, and the wider one focuses on the entire shoulder girdle.

 • Moreover, the wider grip allows some cheating movement, thereby allowing you to lift more weight.